Chlorfenapyr

 Chlorfenapyr is an insecticide, and specifically a pro-insecticide (meaning it is metabolized into an active insecticide after entering the host).
-It is derived from a class of microbially produced compounds known as halogenated pyrroles.

 History and Applications

-Chlorfenapyr was developed by American Cyanamid from the natural product dioxapyrrolomycin, which was isolated from Streptomyces fumanus.
+Chlorfenapyr was developed by American Cyanamid from the natural bacterial toxin dioxapyrrolomycin, which was first isolated from Streptomyces fumanus.

-The United States Environmental Protection Agency initially denied registration in 2000 for use on cotton primarily because of concerns that the insecticide was toxic to birds and because effective alternatives were available.
+The United States Environmental Protection Agency initially denied registration in 2000 for use on cotton primarily because of concerns that the insecticide was very toxic to birds and because effective alternatives were available.
 However, it was registered by the EPA in January, 2001 for use on non-food crops in greenhouses.
 In 2005, the EPA established a tolerance for residues of chlorfenapyr in or on all food commodities.

 Chlorfenapyr is also used as a wool insect-proofing agent, and was introduced as an alternative to synthetic pyrethroids due to a lower toxicity to mammalian and aquatic life.

-In April 2016, in Pakistan, 31 people died when their food was spiked with chlorfenapyr.
+In April 2016, in Pakistan, 33 people died following the deliberate contamination of a batch of laddu (a traditional sweet from the Indian subcontinent) with chlorfenapyr.